 The AMA blames a lack of government funding for “choking [public hospitals’] capacity to provide services”.
 The Association of Salaried Medical Specialists (ASMS) in New Zealand has reported similar concerns.

-All levels of government agree more funding is needed, but many hospitals across the country are still waiting for a boost.
+All levels of government agree more funding is needed, but many medical hospitals across the country are still waiting for a boost.

 According to the Australian Government’s Productivity Commission and their 2015 report, Efficiency in Health, research has cited “Weaknesses in Australia’s health technology assessment (HTA) system are part of the problem.”